-(CNN) -- One month after the deadliest terrorist attack in history, President Bush said Thursday the United States has accomplished "a great deal" in its war on terrorism, striking al Qaeda terrorist training camps in Afghanistan, weakening the Taliban regime and destroying their air defenses.
+WASHINGTON (CNN) -- One month after the deadliest terrorist attack in history, President Bush said Thursday the United States had accomplished "a great deal" in its war on terrorism, striking al Qaeda terrorist training camps in Afghanistan, weakening the Taliban regime and destroying their air defenses.

 "All missions are being executed as planned on the military front," Bush said.